Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 • Final expenses: Funerals and other end-of-life expenses can be costly, and Life Insurance can help cover them.

-• Estate planning: Life Insurance can be part of a larger estate planning strategy, providing liquidity and ensuring wealth is passed on smoothly to the next generation.
+• Estate planning: Life Insurance can be part of a larger estate planning strategy, providing liquidity and ensuring wealth is passed on smoothly to the next generation under current Canadian tax rules in 2026.

 What Is a Life Insurance Calculator?

 A Life Insurance calculator is a computer-based application meant to assist you in determining the amount of coverage needed based on income, debts, and your family’s needs and future goals.
-It simplifies how you calculate just what coverage you should acquire with personal data entered into the computation.
+It simplifies how you calculate just what coverage you should acquire by using general assumptions rather than personalized underwriting.

-With the use of a Life Insurance calculator, you will be able to make better choices and make sure that your policy will provide you with enough financial support in case you happen to die.
+With the use of a Life Insurance calculator, you will be able to make better choices and make sure that your policy will provide you with an estimated coverage amount, not a guaranteed recommendation.

 Factors to Consider When Calculating Life Insurance Coverage